dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 where the variable is not initialized via an initializing formal or an initializer list entry, unless the variable is marked with the `late` modifier.

-It is an error if a mixin declaration declares an instance variable with a potentially non-nullable type and no initializer expression unless the variable is marked with the `late` modifier.
+It is an error if a mixin declaration or a class declaration with no generative constructors declares an instance variable with a potentially non-nullable type and no initializer expression unless the variable is marked with the `late` modifier.

 It is an error to derive a mixin from a class declaration which contains